nicolasdao/google-cloud-bucket/README.md

 ### Bucket API

 The examples above demonstrate how to insert and query any storage.
-We've also included a variant of those APIs that are more focused on a the bucket:
+We've also included a variant of those APIs that are more focused on the bucket:

 ```js
 // THIS API: